docker-mailserver/docker-mailserver/docs/content/config/user-management/aliases.md

 You can use [`setup.sh`][docs-setupsh] instead of creating and editing files manually.
 Aliases are managed in `/tmp/docker-mailserver/postfix-virtual.cf`.
 An alias is a _full_ email address that will either be:

 * delivered to an existing account registered in `/tmp/docker-mailserver/postfix-accounts.cf`
+* redirected to another email address
-* redirected to one or more other email addresses
+* redirected to multiple email addresses

 Alias and target are space separated.
 An example on a server with example.com as its domain: